-This Annual Report on Form 10-K includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
-All statements other than statements of historical facts contained in this Annual Report on Form 10-K, including statements regarding our current liquidity, future financial position, business strategy and plans and objectives of management for future operations, are forward-looking statements.
+This Annual Report on Form 10-K/A includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
+All statements other than statements of historical facts contained in this Annual Report on Form 10-K/A, including statements regarding our current liquidity, future financial position, business strategy and plans and objectives of management for future operations, are forward-looking statements.
 The words "believe," "may," "estimate," "continue," "anticipate," "intend," "expect" and similar expressions, as they relate to us, are intended to identify forward-looking statements.
-We have bas ed these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
-These forward-looking statements are subject to a number of risks, uncertainties and assumptions described in "Risk Factors" and elsewhere in this Annual Report on Form 10-K. These risks are not exhaustive.
-Other sections of this Annual Report on Form 10-K include additional factors which could adversely impact our business and financial performance.
+Use have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
+These forward-looking statements are subject to a number of risks, uncertainties and assumptions described in "Risk Factors" and elsewhere in this Annual Report on Form 10-K/A. These risks are not exhaustive.
+Other sections of the Annual Report on Form 10-K/A include additional factors which could adversely impact our business and financial performance.
 Moreover, we operate in a very competitive and rapidly changing environment.
-New risk factors emerge from time to time and it is not possible for our management to predict all risk factors, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially fr om those contained in any forward-looking statements.
+New risk factors emerge from time to time and it is not possible for our management to predict all risk factors, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ material ly from those contained in any forward-looking statements.
 You should not rely upon forward-looking statements as predictions of future events.
-We cannot assure you that the events and circumstances reflected in the forward-looking statements will be achieved or occur and actual results could differ materially from those projected in the forward-looking statements will be achieved or occur and actual results c
+We cannot assure you that the events and circumstances reflected in the forward-looking statements.